mikestreety/mikestreety/app/content/blog/backup-gitlab-data-locally.md

 		$result = curl_exec($ch);
 		curl_close($ch);

 		// Lopp through your output setting the project ID as the key - this
 		// ensures you can merge arrays without fear of overwriting anything.
 		// It also sorts them into a logical order
 		$ouput = array();
 		foreach(json_decode($result, true) as $p) {
 			$output[$p['id']] = $p;
 		}

 		// Parse returned list to an array return $output;
 	}

 	// Collate all the projects you personally own (don't forget to update the
 	// username)
 	$projects = gitlabCurl('users/mikestreety/projects');

-	// Get all of the groups the auhtenticated user is a member of
+	// Get all of the groups the authenticated user is a member of
 	$groups = gitlabCurl('groups');
 	foreach ($groups as $group) {
 		// Get the projects from each group and merge with the previous projects
 		$projects = array_merge(
 			$projects,
 			gitlabCurl('groups/' .  $group['id'] . '/projects')
 		);
 	}